Tree Removal Cost

 Horse Chestnut Tree Removal Cost

-They tend to grow up to around 40m and feature large, palmate leaves that have 5-7 serrated leaflets.
+They grow to around 40m and feature large, palmate leaves with 5 to 7 serrated leaflets.

-During the warmer months, horse chestnut trees feature clusters of white flowers, which later become conkers that are encased in green, spiky cases.
+During the warmer months, horse chestnut trees feature clusters of white flowers, which later become conkers encased in green, spiky cases.

 Sycamore Tree Removal Cost

-Sycamore trees are fast-spreading trees that can grow in most types of soil and areas.
-These trees tend to grow up to around 35m, and feature palmate leaves on red stalks with five-toothed lobes.
+Sycamore trees are fast-spreading trees that can grow in most soil types and areas.
+These trees grow to around 35m, and feature palmate leaves on red stalks with five-toothed lobes.

 The seeds on these trees can easily be identified as they are winged seeds, often known as 'helicopter' seeds.
 The bark on sycamore trees tends to be scaly in appearance.